getman-research-group/3dcnn-zeolite-solvation/python_scripts/README.md

   environments.
 The repository location can also be supplied through the `ZEOLITE_SOLVATION_PATH` environment variable.
-- `core/global_vars.py` defines the systems, adsorbates, energy-table names, and molecular features shared by the workflow.
+- `core/global_vars.py` defines the systems, adsorbates, energy-table names, and molecular features used consistently throughout the workflow.

 ## MD Processing and Molecular Features

-- `read_md_snapshot.py` combines a LAMMPS topology file with one sampled MD configuration and returns an annotated MDAnalysis universe.
+- `read_md_snapshot.py` combines a LAMMPS topology file with a sampled MD configuration and returns an annotated MDAnalysis universe.
 - `view_md_snapshot.py` prepares ASE visualizations of either the full system or a local environment centered on the adsorbate.
-- `extract_lammpsdata_info.py` extracts force-field and atom-level descriptors from the LAMMPS data and snapshot files.
+- `extract_lammpsdata_info.py` extracts force-field parameters and atom-level descriptors from the LAMMPS data and snapshot files.
-- `extract_hbonds.py` identifies adsorbate-solvent hydrogen bonds and related donor/acceptor information.
+- `extract_hbonds.py` identifies adsorbate-solvent hydrogen bonds and assigns the related donor/acceptor information.

 ## Voxel Dataset Preparation